 Best Practices for Oracle SQL Views:

-Avoid creating overly complex views that may hinder performance or maintainability.
+- Avoid Complex Views: Avoid creating overly complex views that may hinder performance or maintainability.
+Keep views simple and focused on specific tasks.

-Regularly Review and Refactor Views: Periodically review existing views to identify opportunities for optimization or consolidation.
+- Regularly Review and Refactor Views: Periodically review existing views to identify opportunities for optimization or consolidation, and refactor them as necessary.

 Presenting a Simplified View of Customer Data: Create a view that displays only essential customer information like name, contact details, and purchase history, masking sensitive data like credit card numbers.